Social media measurement: Quantifying social media

 Social media management software (SMMS) is an application program or software that facilitates an organization's ability to successfully engage in social media across different communication channels.
 SMMS is used to monitor inbound and outbound conversations, support customer interaction, audit or document social marketing initiatives and evaluate the usefulness of a social media presence.

 It can be difficult to measure all social media conversations.
 Due to privacy settings and other issues, not all social media conversations can be found and reported by monitoring tools.
 However, whilst social media monitoring cannot give absolute figures, it can be extremely useful for identifying trends and for benchmarking, in addition to the uses mentioned above.
 These findings can, in turn, influence and shape future business decisions.

 In order to access social media data (posts, Tweets, and meta-data) and to analyze and monitor social media, many companies use software technologies built for business.
+These range from in-platform analytics dashboards to dedicated third-party platforms, which offer more advanced capabilities including cross-platform audience intelligence, sentiment analysis, and trend detection at scale.